Toponymy

-Toponymy, toponymics, or toponomastics is the study of toponyms (proper names of places, also known as place names and geographic names), including their origins, meanings, usage and types.
-Toponym is the general term for a proper name of any geographical feature, and full scope of the term also includes proper names of all cosmographical features.
+Toponymy, toponymics, or toponomastics is the study of toponyms (names of places, also known as place names and geographical names), including their origins, meanings, usage, and types.
+Toponym is the general term for the name of any geographical feature, and the full scope of the term also includes names of all cosmographical features.

 In a more specific sense, the term toponymy refers to an inventory of toponyms, while the discipline researching such names is referred to as toponymics or toponomastics.
-Toponymy is a branch of onomastics, the study of proper names of all kinds.
+Toponymy is a branch of onomastics, the study of names of all kinds.
 A person who studies toponymy is called toponymist.